kindservices/datamesh-widget-svelte.g8/README.md

 The premise of the data-mesh is that it would be cheap and easy to create small, single-purpose widgets.

 This template is an attempt to deliver on that promise.
-In a matter of seconds or minutes, somebody could:
+You can get a new widget up and running in minutes by:

-1) use this template to bootstrap a new svelte widget
+1) using this template to bootstrap a new svelte widget
-2) create a corresponding dockerhub repository
+2) create a corresponding dockerhub repository to push the widget
-2) push their new widget to a new github repository which then publishes to dockerhub
+2) push the code to a new github repo to trigger the github action which publishes the code to dockerhub

 This is possible within any organisation such as Kind which has organisation-level authorisation for github to push to dockerhub.